avinashgaur1998/Intern_documentation/README.md

 * The connections of MQ-7 sensors were removed as shown in the image below to get the satisfactory results.

   ![Modified MQ7](https://github.com/avianshgaur/Intern_documentation/blob/master/other_png/modified_MQ-7.jpg)
 * The voltages were varying from 4.3 V to 2.1 V due to the drop of 0.7V in the transistor.
 But Voltage drop across MQ-7 has to vary from 1.4V for 90 seconds to 5V for 60 seconds respectively according to [Datasheet](https://www.sparkfun.com/datasheets/Sensors/Biometric/MQ-7.pdf) of the MQ-7.
-This will result in insignificant error which can be ignored(The lower voltage can be brought down to ~ 1.7V from 2.1V by changing 3.6 V in [code]() to nearly 4.7).
+This will result in an insignificant error which can be ignored(The lower voltage can be brought down to ~ 1.7V from 2.1V by changing 3.6 V in [code]() to nearly 4.7).
 * MQ-7 sensor has to be calibrated by changing the "sensor_reading_clean_air" value in the code.
 Each sensor has to be calibrated individually.
 The value of **"sensor_reading_clean_air"** will change with different MQ-7 sensor.
+* MQ-7 can also be calibrated by
-* Do not connect MQ-7 directly with Arduino module it may damage the Arduino module.
-This is because the arduino can supply current upto 40mA and MQ-7 requires current upto 150 mA.
+* Do not connect MQ-7 directly with Arduino module it may damage this  module.
+This is because the Arduino can supply current up to 40mA and MQ-7 requires current up to 150 mA.

 The link: